Workspaces

 • One computer for Video Conferencing

-If you are interested in using the SOJC Social Media lab for an class or event, please contact Matt Schmidt at matts@uoregon.edu or 541-346-2170.
+If you are interested in using the SOJC Social Media lab for an class or event, please contact creativecentral@uoregon.edu.

 Student Exhibition Spaces